 Hiking in the Whiteface Region

-The High Peaks are beautiful, which means they're also extremely popular.
+The Whiteface Region is home to two of New York's tallest peaks — Whiteface Mountain (the fifth tallest) and Esther — and many more are just a step away.
+The High Peaks (mountains over 4,000ft) are beautiful, which means they're also extremely popular.
 Consider getting away from the crowds by tackling some of these lesser-visited mountains and woods in the Whiteface Region.
-The views are just as nice and are closer to secluded trails that offer the perfect way to enjoy a classic Adirondack adventure.
-Trails part of the Wonders of Wilmington Hiking Challenge are also a great alternative to taller summits and include everything from groupings of backcountry ponds to hidden-gem waterfalls.
+The views are just as nice and quieter trails offer a sense of solitude that can enhance the feeling of an Adirondack adventure.
+Trails that are part of the Wonders of Wilmington Hiking Challenge are also a great alternative to taller summits and lead to non-summit views like picturesque backcountry ponds.

 Choose a trail that's right for you!